francescocmazza/xinzuo-kung-fu/content/en/01-foundations/five-dimensions-of-knife-steel.md

 ## 5. Microstructural fineness: what the steel looks like inside

-Steel may appear perfectly smooth and uniform to the eye, but its internal structure is made from grains, phases and hard particles called carbides.
+Steel may appear perfectly smooth and uniform to the eye, but its internal structure is made from grains, phases and hard crystals called carbides.
 The size and distribution of these features influence how the edge behaves.

 Think of this as the difference between a very fine mixture and a coarse one.
 A fine, well-distributed structure allows the edge to be shaped into a clean and precise apex.
 It can support smooth sharpening, good stability and refined cutting performance.

-Larger or harder carbides can improve resistance to wear.
-This can help the knife keep an aggressive cutting action for a long time.
-The compromise is that a very carbide-rich steel may take more effort to sharpen, and an extremely fine edge may be more difficult to produce or maintain.
+Larger or harder carbides can improve resistance to wear, appearing as microscopic dents on the blade edge.
+The effect is very similar to the fact that a bread knife seems to stay sharper for longer than a chef knife.
+It's not really a matter of being "sharp", but more of the blade easily "gripping" onto the object to be cut.
+Very carbide-rich steel may take more effort to sharpen, and an extremely fine edge may be more difficult to produce or maintain.

 The phrase **grain size** is sometimes used loosely, but grain size and carbide size are not exactly the same thing.
 In this guide, **microstructural fineness** is the broader and more useful expression.
 It includes the idea that the internal structure should be fine, even and well controlled.